GlebBatykov/theater/README.md

 - Supervisor actor is a node of the tree;
 - Observed actor is a sheet of the tree.

 A special case of an actor-node is a root actor.
 This is an actor who has child actors, but at the same time does not have an supervisor in the form of another actor.
-Its supervisor is the system of actors itself.
+Its supervisor is the actor system itself.

 # Actor types